-3.71.
-NHSBT facilitates research and NORS Teams are required to obtain samples during retrieval for QUOD or projects agreed by RINTAG, where appropriate consent/authorisation has been obtained.
 There is a potential conflict when a research biopsy (e.g. QUOD) is considered in a donor where an organ may have undergone a biopsy for clinical assessment purposes.
 Kidney biopsies in particular have led to governance incidents.
-Therefore, the SNOD and the lead surgeon must consider the following priorities specifically for kidney biopsies.
+Therefore, the SNOD and the lead surgeon must consider the following priorities specifically for kidney biopsy.

 Priority 1.

 Organ Safety Assessment.

-These biopsies are obtained if there is concern relating to malignancy or other serious disease.
+These biopsies are obtained as there is concern relating to malignancy or other serious disease.
 Adequate material should be taken to secure a pathological diagnosis, excluding or confirming the diagnosis definitively.
 Biopsies may be wedge, punch or other as appropriate.
 The NORS surgeon must discuss with recipient centres.

 Priority 2.

 Organ Quality Assessment.

 Such biopsies are taken on the clinical request of the implanting centre for their allocated kidney to determine quality.
 A punch biopsy is recommended.
-Only one quality assessment biopsy should be taken from a kidney.
-A quality assessment biopsy may be taken in addition to an organ safety assessment biopsy (Priority 1), if deemed necessary and requested by the recipient centre.
+Only one quality assessment biopsy should be taken from that kidney.

 Priority 3.

 QUOD Biopsies.

 QUOD (research) biopsies should only be taken if no other biopsies are requested or taken.
 Only one attempt should be made to take a QUOD biopsy, and only one QUOD biopsy should be taken from a kidney.

-For the avoidance of doubt, if a biopsy has been taken for organ safety and/or organ quality, a further research biopsy must not be taken.
+For the avoidance of doubt, only one biopsy should be taken in total from a kidney.
+Therefore, if a biopsy has been taken for organ safety or organ quality, a further research biopsy must not be taken.